Victoran0/Airbnb-Experience-Page/README.md

 ## Most importantly, the dependencies;

-### npm install
+### `npm install`

-In order to get the node_modules and any other dependencies involved, you can also paste if you have the files already
+In order to get the node_modules and any other dependencies involved, you can also paste if you have the files already and check the package.json for any other one you're missing.

 ## Available Scripts